ricardogar/jenkins-ec2-docker/README.md

 # Jenkins on Ubuntu in a Docker Container

-This repository demonstrates relatively simple steps to install the latest version of Jenkins (the leading open source automation server: https://jenkins.io/) on an Amazon Linux EC2 instance.
+This repository demonstrates relatively simple steps to install the latest version of Jenkins (the leading open source automation server: https://jenkins.io/) on an UbuntU Linux EC2 instance.

 # Installation